matn7/CS-Notes/src/main/java/design_patterns/STRUCTUTAL-DESIGN-PATTERN.md

 - Often some parts of object state can be shared, and it is common practice to hold them in external data structure (extrinsic state) and pass them to the flyweight objects temporarily when they are used
 - Java makes use of String interning optimization mechanism to store string
-- Strings in Java are **IMMUTABLE** which means that Java only stores one copy of each distinct string value
+- Strings in Java are **immutable** which means that Java only stores one copy of each distinct string value

 ### What is the basic idea of the flyweight pattern?

-- Some objects - String, for instance should be represented by immutable instances
+- Some objects: String, for instance should be represented by immutable instances
 - The Flyweight pattern creates new objects only for unique values - all instances with the same value reference the same underlying immutable object